eschwabe/dotfiles/README.md

 # Eric Schwabe's dotfiles

 ## Overview
-Links all files from repository to home directory.

 Personal VIM configuration and plugins.
+The repository is setup to be installed in a user directory with links to dotfiles in $HOME.
+The dotfiles include configuration for zsh, vim, fonts, git, and other tools.

 ## Installation
 git clone https://github.com/eschwabe/dotfiles ~/.dotfiles